We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Stir in the lemon zest and sifted flour mixture, then add the buttermilk and lemon juice.
 Gently stir until well combined.

-Fold the flour-coated blueberries into the cake batter.
+Fold the flour-coated blueberries into the batter.
 If there is extra flour at the bottom of the blueberry bowl, do not add it to the batter.

 Bake the cakes at 350 F for 30 minutes, or until a toothpick inserted into the center comes out clean.
 Notice how the cakes have also shrunk away from the sides of the pan.